How to properly stretch your piercings yourself

 Most importantly, do it slowly, patiently and in small steps.

-Secondly you have to wait at least 2 months between each step.
-Three months is even better.
+Secondly you have to wait at least 3 months between each step.

 Silicone is tacky, thus your skin cannot move freely on the surface and stretch evenly, this way it also can’t heal properly.
 This material is fine to wear in healed piercings but not to stretch with.
 Ear weights are fine and make great jewelry, but they are intented to be worn in moderation.
 When you wear this type of jewelry it will stretch on only one side of your skin and create a weak spot with all the consequences it may bring.